minvws/nl-covid19-data-dashboard/README.md

   internally by the component.
 In the case of logic it can also be a file `logic.ts` if there is not a lot of business logic.
 The components folder typically uses a barrel file.
-When a component and sub-components share some local types they are often put in a separate `types.d.ts` file to avoid circular dependencies.
+When a component and sub-components share some local types they are often put in a separate `types.ts` file to avoid circular dependencies.
 - When a component uses its own folder it typically has a barrel file exporting only the public interface.
 The main component should preferably not live in an